Communication-Efficient Distributed Deep Learning: A Comprehensive Survey: Centralized/Decentralized framework

-From Table \ref{tab:allreduce}, the ring-based All-Reduce is bandwidth optimal so that it is widely used in distributed deep learning (e.g., Gloo\footnote{\url{https://github.com/facebookincubator/gloo}} and earlier versions of NCCL\footnote{\url{https://developer.nvidia.com/nccl}}.).
-However, the latency of the ring-based All-Reduce is linear to the number of workers, which could result in high communication costs when scaling to large-scale clusters.
-Recent updates of NCCL (started from version 2.4)\footnote{\url{https://devblogs.nvidia.com/massively-scale-deep-learning-training-nccl-2-4/}} have integrated the double binary trees \cite{sanders2009two} to perform an all-reduction to achieve full bandwidth and a logarithmic latency.
+Table \ref{tab:allreduce} summarizes various All-Reduce algorithms, which have been optimized by the high-performance computing community over time~\citep{OptimizationofCollective,Thakur2005,Hoefler:2010,sanders2009two}.
+Among these algorithms, the ring-based All-Reduce is widely used in distributed DL due to its bandwidth optimality (e.g., Gloo\footnote{\url{https://github.com/facebookincubator/gloo}} and earlier versions of NCCL\footnote{\url{https://developer.nvidia.com/nccl}}.).
+However, the latency of the ring-based All-Reduce is linearly proportional to the number of workers, leading to high communication costs when scaling to large-scale clusters~\cite{you2017scaling,Shi2018MGWFBPED,shi2021mgj,shi2021accelerating}.
+To address this issue, recent updates of NCCL (started from version 2.4)\footnote{\url{https://devblogs.nvidia.com/massively-scale-deep-learning-training-nccl-2-4/}} have integrated the double binary trees~\citep{sanders2009two} to perform an all-reduction to achieve full bandwidth and a logarithmic latency.
 The double binary trees require the whole message to be broken down into multiple blocks and the workers to be formed as a binary tree so that different blocks can be executed in parallel.
 Therefore, for some small messages or small-scale clusters, recursive doubling or ring-based algorithms would be better.

-To further reduce the latency term in All-Reduce while preserving the bandwidth optimality, the hierarchical All-Reduce algorithms \cite{goyal2017accurate}\cite{jia2018highly}\cite{ueno2019exhaustive} were also proposed, which can reduce the latency cost several times (related to the number of hierarchies).
-2D-Torus All-Reduce \cite{mikami2018massively}\cite{jouppi2017datacenter} can also massively reduce the communication latency using a 2D-Torus topology network.

-Under different topology networks (e.g., BCube \cite{guo2009bcube}), it is also important to carefully design the All-Reduce algorithms to achieve lower latency and higher bandwidth.
-Wang et al. \cite{guo2009bcube} proposed BML for the BCube topology to achieve efficient communication.
-Some topology-aware algorithms (e.g., Blink \cite{wang2020blink} and Plink \cite{luo2020plink}) were designed to be adaptive to the distributed environments to highly utilize the network bandwidth with low latency.
+To further reduce the latency term in All-Reduce while preserving the bandwidth optimality, the hierarchical All-Reduce algorithms ~\citep{goyal2017accurate,jia2018highly,ueno2019exhaustive} were also proposed, which can reduce the latency cost several times (related to the number of hierarchies).
+2D-Torus All-Reduce~\citep{mikami2018massively,jouppi2017datacenter} can also massively reduce the communication latency using a 2D-Torus topology network.
+Under different topology networks (e.g., BCube ~\citep{guo2009bcube}), it is also important to carefully design the All-Reduce algorithms to achieve lower latency and higher bandwidth.
+Wang et al. ~\citep{wang2018bml} proposed BML for the BCube topology to achieve efficient communication.
+Some topology-aware algorithms (e.g., BLink ~\citep{wang2020blink} and PLink~\citep{luo2020plink}) were designed to be adaptive to distributed environments to highly utilize the network bandwidth with low latency.